TravelMapping/DataProcessing/SETUP.md

 Standard tools expected include `bash`, `bzip2`, a GNU version of `make` (often named `gmake`), `ssh`.

 There are two versions of the site update program: one written in Python and one in C++.
 Both produce the same result.
 The Python version requires a Python3 installation (as of this writing, Python 3.9.13).
 Below, we will assume that Python can be launched with the command "python3".
-The C++ version requires a C++ compiler (as of this writing, FreeBSD clang 13.0.0).
+The C++ version requires a C++ compiler (as of this writing, FreeBSD clang 13.0.0) and the [{fmt}](https://fmt.dev/) library (as of this writing, {fmt} 10.2.0).

 ### Cloning Needed Repositories